-In selected areas, we would like you to return your paper form by mail, or complete an eCensus form rather than wait for your paper form to be picked up.
+In selected areas, we would like you to return your paper form by mail, or complete a eCensus rather than wait for your paper form to be picked up.

-- If you live in one of these areas, you will have received a reply-paid mailback envelope and an information leaflet, along with this guide and your Census form. - If possible you should promptly mail or electronically return your form after Census Night. - Collectors will ONLY call back to your dwelling if they do not receive notification that your form has been returned, electronically or by mail.
+- If you live in one of these areas, you will have received a reply-paid mailback envelope, along with your Census form. - If possible, you should promptly mail or submit an online eCensus on or after Census Night. - Collectors will only call back to your dwelling if they do not receive notification that your form has been returned online or by mail.